ARZZEZZAN/s21_matrix_cpp/README.md

 - Prepare full coverage of library functions code with unit-tests using the GTest library
 - Provide a Makefile for building the library and tests (with targets all, clean, test, s21_matrix_oop.a)

+💡 [Tap here](https://forms.yandex.ru/u/635a7ff102848f1806c579e3/) **to leave your feedback on the project**.
+Pedago Team really tries to make your educational experience better.